 There is no absolute pass or fail mark attached to a credit score, with each lender making its own decision on what it considers acceptable.

 Minimum eligibility criteria define the attributes the provider expects customers to have before offering them a product.
-It's designed to help customers understand if they should proceed with an application.
+They’re designed to help customers understand if they should proceed with an application.

 Meeting the minimum eligibility criteria is not a guarantee of approval.
 Eligibility criteria include factors such as age, salary and sometimes other details, depending on the product.